hawkeye-stan/msfs-popout-panel-manager/README.md

  - The OCRed text (mostly 'gibberish' by the way) will be compared to a predefined set of keywords that are defined by the user.
 These comparison text can be customized and additional panel types and profiles can be [added](#profile-and-ocr-data-file-definition) for various plane configurations.
  - By being able to identify the untitled panels, this solves the problem of not able to easily reposition these panel in subsequent flight.

-## Application Workflow Steps
+## How to Use?
- 1. User starts the utility.
-The application will automatic connect when MSFS starts.
+ 1. User starts the application and it will automatic connect when MSFS starts.
- 2. User pops out the **Individual** untitled panels such as MFD or PFD on G1000 in MSFS. **Please make sure  the pop out panels are not inactive/blank.** If so, there will be nothing to analyze.
+ 2. User pops out the **Individual** untitled panels such as MFD or PFD on G1000 in MSFS. **Please make sure the pop out panels are not inactive/blank.**
  3. **Important!** User choose the desired profile.
  4. User selects **Analyze** for the panels that were popped out.
- 5. Once analysis is completed, user positions these untitled panels in addition to any predefined toolbar menu panels to the desired location on the screen.
+ 5. Once analysis is completed, user can positions these untitled panels in addition to any predefined toolbar menu panels to the desired location on the screen.
+You will notice now the "untitled" panels will have new captions.
- 6. User **Saves** the positions of these panels.
+ 6. User select **Save Settings** to save the position of these panels.
+If desire, user can change addition settings of 'Hide Panel Title Bar' and 'Always on Top'.
+When everything is perfect, user selects **Save Settings** to save all open panels coordinates and settings for this particular profile.
- 7. In subsequent flight, user pops out the untitled and/or predefined panels again.
+ 7. In subsequent flight, user pops out some or all of the untitled and/or predefined panels again.
- 8. User selects **Analyze**.
+ 8. User selects **Analyze** then selects **Apply Settings**.
  9. These panels will then automatically reposition themselves to their saved positions.

 ## User Interface